angular/angular/adev/src/content/guide/forms/form-validation.md

 This form differs from the template-driven version in that it no longer exports any directives.
 Instead, it uses the `name` getter defined in  the component class.

 Notice that the `required` attribute is still present in the template.
-Although it's not necessary for validation, it should be retained to for accessibility purposes.
+Although it's not necessary for validation, it should be retained for accessibility purposes.

 ## Defining custom validators